TBD54566975/ssi-service/doc/STORAGE.md

 ## Encryption

 SSI Service supports application level encryption of values before sending them to the configured KV store.
 Please note that keys (i.e. the key of the KV store) are not currently encrypted.
+See the [Privacy Considerations](#privacy-considerations) for more information.
-A MasterKey is used (a.k.a. a Data Encryption Key or DEK).
+A MasterKey is used (a.k.a. a Data Encryption Key or DEK) to encrypt all data before it's sent to the configured storage.
 The MasterKey can be stored in the configured storage system or in an external Key Management System (KMS) like GCP KMS or AWS KMS.
 When storing locally, the key will be automatically generated if it doesn't exist already.